Dear Prime Minister, Chancellor, and Secretary of State,

 1. Increasing the value of pension funds

-- We will design the process and system for active analysis of investment performance data when available through the Value for Money Framework.
-This means that when the legislation is enacted we can use this analysis to set public principles which make clear our market expectations and supervisory approach towards driving growth in UK pension funds and savers pots.
+- We will design the process and system for active analysis of investment performance data when available through the Value for Money framework and encourage voluntary sharing of asset allocation data by Master Trusts.
+This means that when the legislation is enacted we can use this analysis to set public principles which make clear our market expectations and supervisory approach towards driving growth in UK pension funds and savers' pots.

 - We will continue to use our platform and position as a regulator to support the consolidation of poorly performing schemes into a market of fewer, larger and better run schemes focused on value through our messaging and communications, as well as through the use of our regulatory powers as we expand our interaction with the smaller schemes.